johnsusek/vue-test-declarative/README.md

 ```

 This simple test __expects__ for the component __text to match__ "Welcome!" in the rendered HelloWorld component.
 This component uses a prop named msg to display a welcome message, so we pass one in using our script section.

+See all tags and options in the [API docs](https://github.com/johnsusek/vue-test-declarative/blob/master/docs/API.md).

 ## Run tests